-This week it is back to the Inner West of Sydney, to the suburb of Ashfield.
-My research has me on the lookout for parks, historic buildings and a cultural mix.
-I wonder what else I will find in this historic Sydney suburb.
+My research on the Sydney suburb of Ashfield has me on the lookout for parks, historic buildings and a cultural mix.
+I wonder what else I will find in this historic suburb in Sydney’s Inner West.

-I walk through to Charlotte Street where the streetscape is like many in the inner west.
+In Charlotte Street, the streetscape is like many in the inner west.
 Above the small shop fronts, signage on the metal awnings has seen better days, and decorative facades remember a different time.
 One red and white sign is newer than the rest.

 I recognise the word “Polski”.
 The door slides open.
 That’s all the invitation I need.
 The Asian man behind the counter laughs when I ask if he speaks Polish, and then rattles off a couple of words.
 My husband speaks Polish and I recognise “do widzenia” (good bye) and “dziękuję” (thank you).

-People come here from far afield to buy their Polish groceries.
+People come to Ashfield from far afield to buy their Polish groceries.
 The Polish church is up the road and there’s a Polish doctor nearby.
 I buy horseradish for my husband and leave smiling.
 These encounters invigorate me and make my walks worthwhile.

 Murals funded by Ashfield Council are different in style from the Street Art of the Perfect Match program in Marrickville, yet they too seem to have deterred people from tagging the walls.
 A delightful row of small single fronted Queen Anne cottages in Wood Street were built in 1908.